debnath/zippy/README.md

     _, err := conn.Do("SET", key, content, "EX", 300)
 ```

-You would swap in the content []byte stream like so:
+You would swap out the content []byte stream like so:
 ```
     cmprContent, _ := zpy.Compress(content)
     _, err := conn.Do("SET", key, cmprContent, "EX", 300)